mfahsan/snake-/a3/readme.md

 Note:
-I couldn't get the makefile to work.
 The program can be run by going into the src directory and running "java Main.java".